Hotel Computer Security And Disaster Recovery Tips

 Anytime there is a modem on a PC, there is the possibility for unauthorized transmission of data from the network, out of the hotel, via the modem.
 It is more secure to provide Internet access via the network so that a firewall can be put in place to protect the hotel’s data and systems.
 Firewalls are communications filters that allow only authorized access and data transmission to and from a network.

-The more people that have access to a computer, the greater the possibility for compromised security.
+The more people that have access to a computer, the greater the possibility of compromised security.
 Implementing certain access restrictions can help to maintain system integrity.

 Physical Access to Servers: